mojura/mojura/README.md

 # Mojura
-Mojura is a service helper library for core ancillary methods
+Mojura is a service helper library for DB ancillary methods

 ## Usage